-The Design of Column is very important, as in the Framed Structured Building that is in the modern day construction the Frames are formed by networks of Columns and Beams.
+The Design of Column specially short column is very important, as in the Framed Structured Building that is in the modern day construction the Frames are formed by networks of Columns and Beams.
 A Column is a Structural Member which is vertical and axially loaded and subjected to Compressive forces, and having it’s Effective Length (Height) Three times greater than the least cross-sectional dimension of it self.
 To Satisfactorily Complete the Design of Column The Following Steps must followed.

 STEP 1 :- Calculation of the Influence Area for Design of Column :

-The first step is to find out the Influence Area of the Columns to be Designed.
+The first step in design of column is to find out the Influence Area of the Columns to be Designed.
 The Influence Area of a columns is the area of which load is being transferred to the columns to be designed for.
 For this purpose in a framed structure small and medium building the design of columns is done for the column whose Influence Area is the largest hence the load coming on the column will be so the greater of the any other columns in that building hence all the other column having lesser Influence Area hence lesser Loads if provided with the same Designed parameters that required for the column having largest Influence Area, then the whole Structure will automatically become safe against the Loads and such design of column we carry out in the following steps.

-STEP 2:- Calculation of the Loads Coming on Columns from the Influence Area :
+STEP 2:- Calculation of the Loads Coming on Columns from the Influence Area for Design of Column:

-In Design of Column in this step the Load Calculation is being done.
+In this step of Design of Column Load Calculation is being done.
 This is done by calculating all the loads acting within the influence area.

 The Loads acting are broadly classified as Dead Load (DL) and Live Load (LL).
 Dead Loads are the load of objects which cannot be moved from on place to another like the loads of Brick Work, Beams, Slabs etc. and the Live Loads are the loads coming from movable objects such as Humans, Chair, Table etc.